jamespjbennett/groundwork/README.md

 ## Todo

-- Automate the setup - currently super clunky (manually running cursor extension, manually running python api and frontend web server)
+- Automate the setup - the server setup and running is done with a makefile, but the extension is still fiddly to run.
+Ideally you could pull this down and have it all run in one magic command.
 - Currently this only works with VScode/Cursor.
-Want to extend htis to CLI level for use with claude code and possibly codex if possible (unfamiliar with codex)
+Want to extend this to CLI level for use with claude code and possibly codex (unfamiliar with codex)
 - Expand to all programming languages and architectural principles (limited to python now)
 - Integrate different LLM apis

-## License

-Not specified.
-Add a `LICENSE` file if you publish the project.